jewelsofthought/neshama/site/posts/neshama/card1.md

 To be free of the constraints of the programming of my past (ancestors).
 To release the constraints that prevent me from being who I really am and express the love and light of my inner being.

-Focus on joy in your life, and let G!d take you to the money.
+Focusing on joy in me life, letting G!d take me to the money.

 ## Darkness & Light

 The darkness is inside.
-So, whenever I am alone, I am in darkness.
-There is only light outside us.
-Thus when we are with others, we are in light (enlightened?).
+So whenever I am alone, I am in darkness.
+There is only light outside me.
+Thus when I are with others, I am in light (enlightened?).

-Only when we look outside of ourselves, are we seeing light.
-THus we conclude that outside is real because I can see it (see the light), where as inside &ndash; where I cannot see what I am experiencing &ndash; is thus unreal &ndash; as opposed to the outside, where I can see what I am experiencing.
+Only when I am looking outside of myself, am I seeing light.
+Thus we conclude that outside is real because I can see it (see the light), whereas inside &ndash; where I cannot see what I am experiencing &ndash; is thus unreal.

 {% endblock %}